How to Help a Cat Adjust to New Home [Explained]

 How to Help a Cat Adjust to New Home

-The first thing you can do to help a cat adjust to a new home is to create a healthy cat environment.
+The first thing you can do to help a cat adjust to a new home is to create a healthy and safe cat environment.

 This will help the new cat feel relaxed even as they are new to the environment.